kelfra/muxly/PR_DESCRIPTION.md

 - Added `libloading` for the plugin system
 - Added `oauth2` for OAuth authentication flows
 - Added other supporting libraries for HTTP requests and JSON processing

-## Documentation
-- Updated the project status document to reflect completion of this phase
-- Added inline documentation for all public APIs
-- Created configuration templates for all connector types

 ## Next Steps
 The next phase (Phase 3) will focus on implementing the Router Module to handle data destination routing.